Expand the section navigation mobile menu

 [email protected]

-Bridget Kies (she/they) is an Assistant Professor of Film Studies and Production in the Department of English at Oakland University.
-From 2020-23, she also served on the executive committee of the Women and Gender Studies program, where she remains affiliated faculty.
+Bridget Kies (she/her) is an Associate Professor of Film Studies and Production in the Department of English at Oakland University.
+She is also Assistant Director of the Women and Gender Studies program and CETL's Faculty Fellow for AI and Teaching.
 Her research examines masculinities and LGBTQ identities in film, television, and fan communities.
-With Megan Connor, she is co-editor of Fandom, the Next Generation (University of Iowa Press, 2022), the first academic study of transgenerational fan communities in the age of media reboots, revivals, and remakes.
+She is the author of Murder, She Wrote (Wayne State University Press, 2025) and co-editor of Fandom, the Next Generation (University of Iowa Press, 2022), the first academic study of transgenerational fan communities in the age of media reboots, revivals, and remakes.
 Prof. Kies’ independent research has been published in Television and New Media, VIEW Journal of European Television History and Culture, Feminist Media Histories, and other journals, as well as several scholarly collections.
-She has edited special issues of the journals Teaching Media, Participations, and Queer Studies in Media and Popular Culture and currently serves as editor of the symposium section of Transformative Works and Cultures.
-Prof. Kies has recently completed a book manuscript about the enduring popularity of the television series Murder, She Wrote and is now working on a book about queer masculinities in 1980s American primetime television.
+She has edited special issues of the journals Teaching Media, Participations, and Queer Studies in Media and Popular Culture.
+Her co-authored book Teaching AI in Film and Media Studies is forthcoming from Routledge.

 Prof. Kies welcomes inquiries from all LGBTIQA+ students, regardless of major, about academic and personal matters.